 The cyclic shift value for the L-STF, L-LTF, L-SIG, RL-SIG, U-SIG, UHR-SIG and ELR-MARK fields of the PPDU for transmit chain out of a total of are defined in Table 21-10 (Cyclic shift values for L-STF, L-LTF, L-SIG, and VHT-SIG-A fields of the PPDU).
 In UL MU transmission, the cyclic shift value is based on the local transmit chain indices at each STA.
+The cyclic shift for pre-UHR modulated fields in UHR MU PPDU used for Co-BF transmission is based on local transmit chain index at each AP.